UpCloudLtd/upcloud-packer/README.md

 You can download pre-built binaries of the plugin from the [GitHub releases page](https://github.com/Jalle19/packer-builder-upcloud/releases).
-Just download the archive for your operating system and architecture, then unpack the contents to `~/.packer.d/plugins`.
+Just download the archive for your operating system and architecture, unpack it, then place the binary in `~/.packer.d/plugins`.
 Make sure the file is executable.

 ### Installing from source